xbach/docs/trezor-user/passwordmanager.rst

 3.1.
 Click on the Sign in with Dropbox button and log into your Dropbox account.
 If you don't have any, create one, it’s free.

-.. important:: When you log into your Dropbox account, there is a session cookie on Dropbox server with access to myTREZOR folder valid for about 5 years!
+.. important:: When you log into your Dropbox account, there is a session cookie on Dropbox server with access to TREZOR Password Manager folder valid for about 5 years!
 We recommend to log out of your Dropbox account manually after you finish working with TREZOR Wallet or use a private window in your browser for the best possible privacy.

 3.2.
 Give your TREZOR permission to create a folder in your Dropbox to store all the passwords in and confirm using the Dropbox account.